git-pull/tao-of-tmux/manuscript/99-windows-bash.md

 Usage requires enabling **Developer mode** via the "For Developers" tab in the "Update & security" settings.

-After you enable that, open "Windows Features".
+After enabling, open "Windows Features".
 You can find it by searching for "Turn Windows features on or off".
 Then check "Windows Subsystem for Linux (Beta)".

 You may be asked to restart.